Originally published Nov 12, 2012. Updated on May 24, 2023.

 There are a few different ways to solve these issues.
 We’ve put together a very brief list below to outline how these systems work.

 As its name implies, a centralized system operates from a centralized mechanical room.
 They provide both heating and cooling from this one location.
 They are complex and typically used in buildings with 5-7+ floors.
 They also don’t allow for accurate measurement of individual unit energy consumption.
-However, with a two-pipe water source heat pump, it is a smaller initial investment.
+However, when a two-pipe water source heat pump is installed, it is a smaller initial investment overall.

-This system offers the most accurate measuring of individual energy consumption.
+This high-rise HVAC system offers the most accurate measuring of individual energy consumption.
 This system is used mostly in building with 6 or less floors.
-Each unit gets their own heating and cooling unit which allows for precise energy measuring.
+Each unit gets its own heating and cooling unit which allows for precise energy measuring.
 However, these systems typically require more repair service and have a shorter lifespan.

-If you have any questions about the heating system in your home or in your high rise condo, call the residential and commercial HVAC experts at Advantage Airtech Heating & Air Conditioning.
+If you have any questions about the heating system in your high-rise condo, call the residential and commercial HVAC experts at Advantage Airtech Heating & Air Conditioning.
 We offer comprehensive heating and air conditioning services for both homes and businesses throughout the Durham area.